Board Feet / Lumber Calculator — ft, in to board feet, cost

 How to use this calculator

 Enter lumber dimensions — thickness, width, and length — to calculate board feet.
-Use Single Piece mode for one board, Multiple Pieces to build a cut list with different sizes, or Common Lumber for preset nominal sizes (2x4, 2x6, etc.) with actual dimensions applied automatically.
+Use Single Piece for one board, Multiple Pieces for a cut list of different sizes, or Common Lumber for nominal sizes (2x4, 2x6…) with actual dressed dimensions applied automatically.
+Board feet is the bill-of-material unit your yard and quote use.

 Formula: Board Feet = Thickness (in) x Width (in) x Length (ft) / 12.
 One board foot equals a 1" x 12" x 1' piece of lumber.
 Nominal sizes use actual dimensions (e.g., 2x4 = 1.5" x 3.5").